rbouckaert/transmission/doc/tutorial/README.md

 ----

-# Practical: Transmission Tree Analysis
+# Practical: BREATH Tree Analysis

-We will set up an analysis in BEAUti using a transmission tree prior of a tuberculosis outbreak in Hamburg, Germany, earlier analysed in {% cite roetzer2013whole %}.
+We will set up an analysis in BEAUti using a BREATH tree prior of a tuberculosis outbreak in Hamburg, Germany, earlier analysed in {% cite roetzer2013whole %}.
 To reduce run-time, we only analyse a subset of 40 samples, then run BEAST and analyse the results.
 We will be using the `BREATH` package, so make sure it is installed, like so: